Virgin Trains Brings South Florida Together with Speed, Comfort and Convenience

 The Riverwalk, along the New River, leads pedestrians to the upscale shops and restaurants on Las Olas Boulevard.
 And Water Taxi stops along the Riverwalk offer connections to waterfront restaurants on the Intracoastal Waterway and docks near the city’s famed beachfront.
 A 202-room Hilton Hotel is going up just on the other side of the railroad tracks from the Fort Lauderdale station.

 The train pulls into Miami Central Station, which could very well be a destination in itself.
-The 11-acre mixed-use development along six downtown blocks will include 180,000 square feet of retail and restaurant space along an elevated food hall, including snazzy restaurants like the 800 Degrees Wood-Fired Kitchen, Kuenko (a Spanish eatery), Rosetta Bakery, and Monger, a 10,000 square-foot restaurant operated by TV celebrity chefs Bryan and Michael Voltaggio (both of “Top Chef” fame).
+The 11-acre mixed-use development along six downtown blocks will include 180,000 square feet of retail and restaurant space along an elevated food hall, including snazzy restaurants like the 800 Degrees Wood-Fired Kitchen, Rosetta Bakery, and World Famous House of Mac.

 The lobby features a three-story LED art installation with ever-changing Miami scenes (and the occasional ad).
-Miami artist Robert McKnight has created two aluminum friezes and three murals that recall the old Overtown neighborhood that has been utterly transformed by Brightline and other new developments.
+Miami artist Robert McKnight has created two aluminum friezes and three murals that recall the old Overtown neighborhood that has been utterly transformed by Virgin Trains and other new developments.

 Just east of Miami Central Station, a once forlorn streetscape of rundown warehouses and rooming houses has become a sprawling construction site for the $2 billion, 27-acre Miami World Center, with hotels, condos, offices, a convention center and a seven-block-long pedestrian-only outdoor open-air, retail, dining and drinking district.
 Just a block from the lobby entrance to Miami Central Station, a Hilton-branded condo-hotel will occupy a 73-story tower, which will hold the distinction (however briefly, given the mad, skyward competition underway in boomtown Miami) as the tallest building in Florida.